gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/the-briefing-room.md

 **Task.** State what you need, specifically.
 Not *help me with the report* but *write a one-page executive summary of the attached report, in plain English, for a board audience with no technical background*.
 The more specific the task, the more precisely the intern can direct their considerable fluency at the right target.

 **Context.** Provide the information the intern does not have.
-This is the information that lives inside your organisation - your company's situation, your client's preferences, the history of the project, the audience's particular sensitivities.
+This is the information that lives inside your organization - your company's situation, your client's preferences, the history of the project, the audience's particular sensitivities.
 The intern's general knowledge is broad.
 What it lacks is your specific knowledge.
 Context is how you supply it.

-**Constraints.** Tell the intern what not to do, or what the limits are. *No longer than 300 words.
+**Constraints.** Tell the intern what not to do or what the limits are. *No longer than 300 words.
 Avoid technical jargon.
 Do not recommend a specific vendor.* Constraints save rounds of revision.
 Without them, the intern will make plausible choices about format and scope - and plausible is not always right.

 ![](the-briefing-room-media/figure2.png)